Frequently Asked Questions

 Q: Isn’t change inevitable?
 How can concerned citizens compete with large commercial interests who want to develop the Sammamish Valley?

-A: Our community has successfully defeated several major efforts in the last 20 years to commercialize portions of the Sammamish Valley and the adjacent rural neighborhoods.
+A: Yes, change is inevitable.
+The question is how can we influence that change to preserve or enhance the quality of our communities?
+Our community has successfully defeated several major efforts in the last 20 years to commercialize portions of the Sammamish Valley and the adjacent rural neighborhoods.
 The leaders of Friends of Sammamish Valley are experienced, pragmatic, and proven.
 With all of us working together we can successfully protect the rural and agricultural areas of Sammamish Valley while allowing commercial and retail businesses to thrive in urban areas.

 Q: Isn’t the easy answer, to solve this issue for everyone, grandfathering in the establishments that are operating retail businesses in the Rural Area and Agricultural Production District?